It's an appealing income play to consider Kennametal Inc. (KMT) - The Dwinnex

 Dividends & Splits

-In the trailing 12 months, KMT’s forward annual dividend rate was 0.80, compared to 0.80 this year.
-Against a Trailing Annual Dividend Yield of 3.03%, it implies a Forward Annual Dividend Yield of 2.75%.
+The forward annual dividend rate for KMT is 0.80, which was 0.80 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 3.15%, it implies a Forward Annual Dividend Yield of 2.75%.
 The stock’s 5-year Average Dividend Yield is 2.50.
 The current Payout Ratio is 51.70% for KMT, which recently paid a dividend on Feb 27, 2023 with an ex-dividend date of Feb 12, 2023.
 Stock splits for the company last occurred on Dec 18, 2007 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-Its stock is currently analyzed by 10 different market analysts.
+The company has 10 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.34 for the current quarter, with a high estimate of $0.41 and a low estimate of $0.31, while EPS last year was $0.47.
 The consensus estimate for the next quarter is $0.47, with high estimates of $0.53 and low estimates of $0.42.

 Analysts are recommending an EPS of between $1.5 and $1.35 for the fiscal current year, implying an average EPS of $1.43.
 EPS for the following year is $1.72, with 10 analysts recommending between $1.89 and $1.53.